Certified Nursing Assistant Programs in Delaware: A Guide for 2023

 Nursing School as an Alternative

 For those considering a broader nursing career, nursing education can serve as an alternative to CNA training in Delaware.
-To obtain CNA certification, nursing students must successfully complete a “Fundamentals/Basic Nursing” course.
+To obtain CNA certification, nursing students must complete a “Fundamentals/Basic Nursing” course.
 This requires at least 75 hours of clinical instruction in a long-term care facility.

 Out-of-State CNAs and Reciprocity